Skip to main content

 Perform the below steps to merge new code (Merge Request) that passes the Code Review flow.
 For the steps below, we use GitHub UI but the same actions can be performed using the command line and Git tool:

-1. In the Components tab, click one of the custom-tekton-chart to enter the application menu.
+1. In the Projects tab, click on the tekton-hello-world name to enter the application details page.

-3. Navigate to the Branches menu, create new branch from New branch menu with name test, and the click on the test branch:
+3. Navigate to the Branches menu, create a new branch from the New branch menu with name test, and click on the test branch:

 Create Branch